Using fabrics in Outdoor Spaces

 Making the most of your terrace

+This sun canopy was made using dowling and rope.
+We anchored the front by tying ropes from the front dowling to the small trees nearby.
 We then adorned the table and chairs with a mixture of Duck Egg and Saffron fabrics from my Bohemian Collection.
 This then became a lovely airy and shady place to sit in the sunshine.

 Creating an outdoor dining area in a stable/barn/garage

-We made an outdoor dining room in a barn open to the elements on one side.
-After much floor brushing, de-cobwebbing and removal of old machinery, paint pots and paraphernalia, we simply hung up a double-sided curtain.
+You can create a dining room anywhere you want, weather dependent of course!
+I have a barn open to the elements on one side where after much floor brushing, de-cobwebbing and removal of old machinery, paint pots and paraphernalia, we simply hung up a double-sided curtain.
 This meant that it looked lovely from both sides and reduced the draft at night.
 Finally we lifted in a table and chairs and added a tablecloth with coordinating cushions.
+After all the clearing and cleaning of this space we couldn’t wait to sit down at the table and light the candles & fire.
+This barn also had a gorgeous old fireplace…but as an alternative you could position a fire pit near to the outside so the smoke can dissipate.
+Make it feel cosy with some cushions and throws ready to watch the stars later on in the evening!

 I love being outside to work in the garden and also to relax on a deckchair…during lockdown my son Ned built us a swing seat out of an old bunk bed, using timber from my old Country Living stand.
 It is so very comforting to sit and rock in the sunshine…a soft yet sturdy woollen rug from Solva Woollen Mill adds in some extra comfort and colour too.